 The application section of TCPS 2 Article 3.1 states, "In considering the possibility of undue influence in research involving financial or other incentives, researchers and REBs should be sensitive to issues such as the economic circumstances of those in the pool of prospective participants, the age and capacity of participants, the customs and practices of the community and the magnitude and probability of harms".

 The BREB will weigh the amount of compensation offered against the amount of time and inconvenience to the participant on a case-by-case basis.
 It is considered unacceptable to have payment depend on completion of the project.
 However, in many cases it would be considered acceptable to pro-rate the amount of compensation given to participants who withdraw before completion or to divide the research into stages, with an honorarium attached to each stage.

-The UBC Finance Department Research Subject Payments Policy can be found at the following link: http://www.finance.ubc.ca/sites/finance.ubc.ca/files/uploads/ap/document....
+The UBC Finance Department Research Subject Payments guidelines can be found at the following link: https://finance.research.ubc.ca/policies-guidelines/guidelines#ressubpay.

-Special care should be taken when offering compensation or prizes in a draw that the method of collecting payment or the prize or entering a draw does not compromise the confidentiality of the participant.
+Special care should be taken when offering compensation or prizes in a draw that the method of entering a draw, or of dispersing payments or prizes does not compromise any commitments to confidentiality of the participant.